 Recently we held a webinar on LTE-M vs NB-IoT.
 This was followed by a number of questions which we share here.

-LTE-M has gained a lot of interest globally as companies have to attend to this matter in order to develop a suitable approach in their IoT strategy.
-The new network technologies that support LPWAN are starting to become globally available in the form of LTE-M and NB-IoT.
+LTE-M has gained a lot of interest recently because many global companies want to develop stronger IoT strategies.
+In addition, the new network technologies that support LPWAN are starting to become globally available in the form of LTE-M and NB-IoT.

-How do you know which choice is the best for your organisation?
+How do you know which technology standard is the best for your organization?

-We discussed this in a webinar in June 2020, hosted by me, Jelte Jansons, Product Manager for Managed Connectivity, from Telenor Connexion.
-The webinar generated a lot of further interest and we received quite a number of questions during and after the webinar that I’ll address here.
+We discussed this in our latest webinar in November 2020, hosted by me, Jelte Jansons, Product Manager for Managed Connectivity, from Telenor Connexion.
+The webinar generated a lot of interest and several interesting questions were raised during and after the webinar that I’ll address here.

 In which countries are LTE-M deployed?